icl-utk-edu/lapackpp/INSTALL.md

     build_tests
         Whether to build test suite (test/tester).
-        Requires TestSweeper, CBLAS, LAPACK, and LAPACKE.
+        Requires TestSweeper, CBLAS, and LAPACKE.
 One of: yes (default)
         no